Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-Relevance sorting and estimation impose conflicting requirements on tuple order.
+\textbf{Interaction Between Sorting and Estimation.} Relevance sorting and estimation impose conflicting requirements on tuple order.
 Relevance sorting arranges tuples to accelerate deterministic early stopping, while estimation requires exchangeable order for the CS guarantee.
-The optimizer therefore applies at most one strategy per aggregate operator.
+The optimizer thus applies at most one strategy per aggregate operator.
 The choice is guided by a heuristic that assumes claims are likely \emph{true}, which we expect to hold increasingly as LLMs improve.
-Under this assumption, the optimizer chooses to use relevance sorting for existential claims and cardinal claims with ``at least'' comparisons ($\ge$, $>$) involving low thresholds because they only require a few satisfying tuples to confirm that the comparison is true.
-For the remaining cases, the optimizer chooses estimation.
-For a true universal claim, $\mu = 1$; the optimizer uses estimation to confirm this, avoiding processing all tuples.
-For a true cardinal claim with a large ``at least'' threshold, many satisfying tuples must be surfaced before early stopping can occur, diminishing relevance sorting's advantage.
-For a true cardinal claim with an ``at most'' comparison ($\le$, $<$), observing satisfying tuples early does not confirm the claim; without estimation, confirmation requires processing all tuples.
-For a true equality comparison ($=$, $\ne$), relevance sorting does not help because surfacing $k$ positives does not confirm there are exactly $k$ satisfying tuples, since additional unseen positives may exist; estimation instead bounds the count tightly enough to resolve the comparison.
-For a proportional claim, regardless of its validity, the optimizer chooses estimation because it cannot determine whether the equivalent count threshold ($\ntuples \cdot \proportion$) is low, since $\ntuples$ is unknown at optimization time.
-In nested queries, the two strategies can coexist at different levels: the inner aggregate uses relevance sorting within each group, while the outer aggregate uses estimation with group order shuffled for exchangeability.
-We note that this heuristic of biasing towards true claims may backfire if a claim is in fact false.
-For example, if an existential claim is false, the optimizer's choice of relevance sorting results in scanning the entire relation; in this case, estimation is more optimal.
-Adaptively selecting between relevance sorting and estimation based on runtime observations is a promising direction for future work.
+Under this assumption, the deciding question is whether a few satisfying tuples suffice to confirm the claim: if so, relevance sorting surfaces them early; otherwise, the optimizer uses estimation.
+Relevance sorting therefore applies to $\exists$, $\exists_{\ge k}$, and $\exists_{> k}$ claims with small $k$; estimation is unhelpful here, since tight CIs require observing more tuples.
+The optimizer uses estimation for all other cases, where surfacing satisfying tuples early does not accelerate confirmation.
+A true universal claim has $\mu = 1$, which estimation confirms from a sample without processing every tuple.
+For $\exists_{\ge k}$ and $\exists_{> k}$ claims with large $k$, sorting does not pay off because too many satisfying tuples are needed. $\exists_{\le k}$, $\exists_{< k}$, and $\exists_{= k}$ claims require bounding the total number of satisfying tuples, which entails processing nearly all tuples regardless of order.
+A true $\exists_{\ne k}$ claim's count may lie above or below $k$; relevance sorting accelerates only the former by surfacing $k + 1$ satisfying tuples, whereas estimation can stop early in either case.
+For proportional claims, the optimizer cannot determine whether the equivalent count threshold $\ntuples \proportion$ is small, since $\ntuples$ is unknown at optimization time.
+In queries with nested aggregates, the two strategies can coexist at different levels: the inner aggregate uses relevance sorting within each group, while the outer aggregate uses estimation with group order shuffled.
+We note that this bias toward true claims can backfire.
+For example, if an existential claim is false, relevance sorting calls an LLM on the entire relation, while estimation would have been more efficient.
+Adaptively selecting between relevance sorting and estimation at runtime is a promising future direction.